taetscher/ICARUS/README.md

 - Big Data for Sustainability (Potentials and Shortcomings)

 - Privacy & Consumer Security (also from a geographical perspective)
+    - potential(s) of deep learning technologies to infringe on privacy of citizens

 - Corporate Responsibility (Do global corporations with access to vast amounts of data have a responsibility in helping improve sustainability?)